Clarkson women take perfect ECAC Hockey record on the road this weekend

 The Clarkson University Women’s Hockey team takes its prefect 4-0 ECAC Hockey mark and third-ranked 10-2 overall record on the road this weekend when the Golden Knights play at league foes Quinnipiac and Princeton.
 Guided by fifth-year co-head coaches Matt and Shannon Desrosiers, and assistant Matt Kelly, Clarkson will look for a little bit of redemption when it faces off against Quinnipiac at the TD Bank Sports Center in Hamden, CT on Friday night in a 7:00 p.m. contest.
 The Bobcats ended the Knights’ season last year by winning a league playoff series at Cheel Arena in February.
 Clarkson plays Princeton on Saturday in a 4:00 p.m. face off at Hobey Baker Rink in New Jersey to close out conference play on the road for 2012.

-?
+Check the:?
 USCHO.com Poll

 ?
 USA Today/USA Hockey Magazine Poll